Call for Papers

 (3) RDE concepts

-(1) Internal combustion engine and electric machines as a complete system
+(1) Interaction between the internal combustion engine and electric machines

 (2) Connectivity and automation